webbushka/scrollTable/README.md

 Changelog
 ---------
+* v1.0.2 - Bug fixes on accounting for the scrollbar.
 * v1.0.1 - Remove the padding and margin from the table to ensure the scrollArea and headerHeight are accurate
 * v1.0 - Inital Commit